TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

       - `bam_dir` should contain three subdirectories called "logs/", "stats/" and "tabs/"
       - if you don't need a path variable set it to an empty string/list.

-    - Customize settings for each process under the `processes` section in `config.json`.
-Refer toyour cluster's specifications for SLURM settings.
+    - Customize settings for each process you are running under the corresponding `processes` section in `config.json`.
+Refer to your cluster's specifications for SLURM settings.
 See [here](#process-specific-parameters) for details.
+Parameters of processes you are not running will be ignored (you can leave them as they are).

     - Set `run_locally` variable to true if you want to run the pipeline on your local machine (not recommended for most applications).

 5. Run the pipeline using:
    ````